RaadAldakhil/Journal/journal.md

 #### How to Become a Straight-A Student (2006)
-1. **In order to study more efficiently, manage your time and work in short, intensive bursts.**
-    </br>studies show that the optimal learning period is roughly 50 minutes, so you should work no longer than one hour before giving yourself a break.
+1. **In order to study more efficiently, manage your time and work in short, intensive bursts.** studies show that the optimal learning period is roughly 50 minutes, so you should work no longer than one hour before giving yourself a break.
 2. **The urge to procrastinate is unavoidable – learn to fight it!**
-    </br>One way is to keep a work progress journal, which can help prevent you from falling for your lame excuses.
+    One way is to keep a work progress journal, which can help prevent you from falling for your lame excuses.
 Here’s how it works:

     When you wake up each morning, write down the day’s most important tasks: important classes, exams and even chores, like buying groceries or calling the electrician.